Why So Much Infidelity?By Dr. Margaret Paul

 Megan contacted me for counseling because she had just found out that her husband, Jim, was having an affair.
 Although she was feeling hurt and angry, she didn't feel justified in getting too hurt and angry because she had also been having an affair.

 Megan told me that she and Jim still loved each other and they didn't want to break up their family, but her discovery of his affair took her out of denial.
 She had been able to rationalize her affair to herself, but she couldn't rationalize Jim's.
 She had to acknowledge that something was really wrong.
 She was worried that this meant the end of their relationship.

-I assured Megan that the affairs were not the problem but a symptom of the problem.
+I assured Megan that the affairs were not the main problem, but were a symptom of a deeper problem.
 It did not need to mean the end of the relationship.
 She and Jim could decide to learn about the deeper problems in their relationship and eventually create a much more satisfying relationship.